-- (ii) Assessing the significance of those risks, including the likelihood of their occurrence; and complexity of the entity.
-(Ref: Para.
-A111-A113) - 23.
-If the auditor identifies risks of material misstatement that management failed to identify, the auditor shall: - (a) Determine whether any such risks are of a kind that the auditor expects would have been identified by the entity's risk assessment process and, if so, obtain an understanding of why the entity's risk assessment process failed to identify such risks of material misstatement; and - (b) Consider the implications for the auditor's evaluation in paragraph 22(b).
+(ii) Assessing the significance of those risks, including considering the nature the likelihood of their occurrence; and complexity of the entity.
+(Ref: I (iii) Addressing those risks; A111-A113)

+- 23. If the auditor identifies risks of material misstatement that management failed to identify, the auditor shall: - (a) Determine whether any such risks are of a kind that the auditor expects would have been identified by the entity's risk assessment process and, if so, obtain an understanding of why the entity's risk assessment process failed to identify such risks of material misstatement; and - (b) Consider the implications for the auditor's evaluation in paragraph 22(b).